leonardopangaio/git4nondev/README.md

 ![Repositories](./Attachments/repositories.png)

-> :memo: **Note:** The `origin` term is refered to URL of the remote repository.
+> :memo: **Note:** The `origin` term is referred to URL of the remote repository.
 If we run the command line `git remote -v` we will see that origin is an alias to the repository URL.
 Quick reference [here](https://stackoverflow.com/questions/9529497/what-is-origin-in-git).

-An intersting commnad to list the informations about the remote repository is `git remote show origin`.
-It'll shows information about origin, branches, and some other informations.
+An interesting command to list the information about the remote repository is `git remote show origin`.
+It'll shows information about origin, branches, and some other information.

-If the remote repository changed the URL, it's possible to ajust on local repository with the command line `git remote set-url origin "NewRemoteRepositoryURL"`.
+If the remote repository changed the URL, it's possible to adjust on local repository with the command line `git remote set-url origin "NewRemoteRepositoryURL"`.

 There is another way to get the remote repository data to local, that's using the command `git fetch`.
 The principal difference between `git fetch` and `git pull` it's that `git pull` will get the remote data and update local repository and working directory, and `git fetch` will only get the remote repository data to local repository, it'll not update the working directory.